-The Company's share capital consists of 9,653,732 registered shares with a par value of CHF 5 each.
-The shares are listed in US Dollar and Swiss Franc at the SIX Swiss Exchange in Zurich with ISIN CH0005092751 and valor number 509275.
+The Company's share capital consists of 8,721,297 registered shares with a par value of CHF 5 each.
+The shares are listed in Swiss Franc at the SIX Swiss Exchange in Zurich with ISIN CH0005092751 and valor number 509275.

 Since 2010, the Company has announced openings of second trading lines on a yearly basis for the Company's shares on the SIX Swiss Exchange.
 The Company is always the exclusive buyer on these trading lines and repurchases shares for the purpose of subsequently reducing its share capital.
 These shares are treated as a deduction from shareholders' equity using cost values.
-See also note 7 of the Company financial statements.